Minime998/obsidian-vault/uni-notes/CC102-criminal-justice/lesson-9.md

 	- To assist offenders in addressing factors related to offending

 ### Labeling Theory
-- focuses on the impact of labels
+- focuses on the impact of labels on individuals and how stigma that results can limit prosocial integration and opportunities
+- Two types of social interaction:
+	- *Stigmatizing shame*:
+		- The focus is on the labeling of the individual as deviant, not the act, wherein deviant status becomes master status
+	- *Reintegrative Shaming*:
+		- Involves community disapproval of an act, not the individual, wherein stigma is reduced and the individual is encouraged to rejoin society.